Backed by 25 Years of Combined Experience.

 Trusts are legal documents that allow you to set assets for the benefit of your heirs or for yourself.
 The trustee, or the person responsible for administering the trust, must follow the instructions you leave as closely as possible.
 You can also draft a trust and fund it during your lifetime.

 Trusts have many benefits, including protecting your assets while you are still alive.
 A trust is also very beneficial if you want to leave assets or funds behind to an heir who cannot manage money very well.
 The heir may be disabled, too young, or have a substance abuse problem.
-There are also many different types of trusts available and they all have different purposes, advantages, and drawbacks.
-A Kennewick estate planning lawyer can help you determine which type of trust to create, and ensure it will meet your needs.

 A power of attorney allows another person to make decisions on your behalf in the event you become incapacitated and cannot make them for yourself.
 Mostly, powers of attorney are used for financial and healthcare matters.
 For example, if you survived a terrible car accident and were permanently disabled, you would still have to pay your mortgage or rent, utility bills, and other expenses.
 A power of attorney gives someone else the authority to take care of these matters on your behalf.